-Migraine
+Migraine.

-Such treatment is outside the scope of this Call for Evidence, but I mention it because it is evident that most people's very low 25(OH)D levels surely contribute to the incidence of auto-immune inflammatory disorders in a highly significant way, and that substantial general relief from these could be expected, without the need for medical intervention or supervision, if most people supplemented vitamin D3 properly to attain, in general 25(OH)D levels at or above 125 nmol/L 50 ng/mL.
+Such treatment is outside the scope of this Call for Evidence, but we mention it because it is evident that most people's very low 25(OH)D levels surely contribute to the incidence of autoimmune inflammatory disorders in a highly significant way, and that substantial general relief from these could be expected, without the need for medical intervention or supervision, if most people supplemented vitamin D3 properly to attain, in general 25(OH)D levels at or above 125 nmol/L 50 ng/mL.
 The list of chronic degenerative diseases in which inflammation plays a crucial role is long and sobering, not least with Alzheimer's disease and other neurodegenerative diseases such as Parkinson's disease and dementia with Lewy bodies.

 4.8 Type 2 diabetes, hypertension, breast cancer and cardiovascular disease